martijnarts/marts-releasers/README.md

 ### Running the tests

 To run the tests, execute `./test`.
+It won't work for you yet though.

 ## Contributions